-The General Insurance Review: Welcoming to High-Risk Drivers
+The General Insurance 2023 Review: For High-Risk Drivers

 If you’ve ever had the luxury of watching daytime television, there’s no doubt you’ve seen the comical commercials featuring a cartoon general and one of American’s most beloved basketball icons, Shaquille O'Neal.

 The General Automobile Insurance Services, Inc., also known as The General, is a subsidiary of American Family Insurance and offers auto insurance in the U.S.—even for higher-risk drivers.

 The company’s “schtick,” so to speak, is low-cost auto insurance, although they also sell homeowners, life, and business policies underwritten by their partners.

 If you’d like to know more about The General’s insurance coverage, pricing, and industry standing, here’s more information that might help.